top of page

 PUBLICATIONS and WORKING PAPERS

-Accepted: The Economic Journal
+The Economic Journal [

 I study how bias in agricultural technological change affects labor market opportunities and fertility in a modern developing country context.
 Exploiting plausibly exogenous variation in the adoption of genetically engineered soy across municipalities in Brazil, I show that these technologies reduced female earnings and employment in agriculture, without reallocation of female labor into other sectors.
 Further, this technology adoption increased fertility, due to increases in overall household earnings and substitution effects driven by the reduction in female earnings and employment.
 These results suggest that, contrary to historical experience, technological progress in modern developing countries may not improve female labor market opportunities or contribute to fertility decline, unless substitution effects are negative and sufficiently large.

-AEJ: Applied Economics
+AEJ: Applied Economics [

 We explore the importance of activism in the context of Earth Day.
 We use variation in weather to study the long-term effects of the original Earth Day on attitudes, environmental outcomes, and children's health.
 Unusually bad weather in a community on April 22, 1970, is associated 10 to 20 years later with weaker support for the environment, particularly among those who were school-aged in 1970.
 Bad weather on Earth Day is also associated with higher levels of carbon monoxide in the air and greater risk of congenital abnormalities in infants born in the following decades.
 These results indicate a long-lasting and localized effect of Earth Day, and show that there can be benefits to voluntary activity that would be impossible to identify until years after the volunteering occurs.